activelylazy/Rescripter/documentation/tutorial.md

 Simply enter the script you require; then to run it press Ctrl-R S.

+All the below examples are in the demo project, pull Rescripter and import demo as a project into Eclipse.

 ## Hello World
 To display messages in your script - e.g. success when you're done (or for primitive debugging).